Petercode12/MultiLayer-perceptron-classifier/README.md

 # Spark MLlib (MultiLayer perceptron classifier)
+Multilayer perceptron classifier (MLPC) is a classifier based on the feedforward artificial neural network.

 ### Description
 This project demonstrates the usage of a MultiLayer perceptron classifier on a sample dataset.
 The project goes through the following steps:
 1. Reading input data